Pages

 “Jerusalem, Jerusalem, who kills the prophets and stones those who are sent to her!
 How often I wanted to gather your children together, the way a hen gathers her chicks under her wings, yet you were unwilling.
 Look!
 Your house will be abandoned.”
 (Matthew 23:37,38)

 Interestingly, the “house,” the temple at which Jehovah was worshiped by the Jews for nearly 1000 years, was destroyed by Roman soldiers about 37 years after Jesus uttered that prophecy.
 In the nearly two millennia since, the Jews have never managed to rebuild the temple.
-Today an Islamic mosque called the Dome of the Rock sits on the site of the former Jewish temple.
+Today an Islamic mosque called the Dome of the Rock sits on the site of the former temple of Jehovah.

-If the Jewish nation today comprises God’s chosen people, wouldn’t He have seen to it by now that the temple dedicated to His worship was rebuilt on Mount Zion in Jerusalem?
+If the nation of Israel today comprises God’s chosen people, wouldn’t He have arranged by now for the temple dedicated to His worship to be rebuilt on Mount Zion in Jerusalem?

 Grauel was wrong.
-The modern day nation of Israel is no more 'God's Chosen People' than the modern day nation of Palestine, Lebanon, or Iraq.
+The modern day nation of Israel is no more 'God's Chosen People' than the modern day nation of Palestine, or Lebanon, or Iraq, or Russia, or Ukraine, or America...